roshni-mahtani/MSFAN/README.md

 ### 1. Runtime Environment

-The project was developed and tested in the official NVIDIA container:
+To ensure reproducibility, the project was developed and tested in the official NVIDIA container:

 - Docker Image: nvcr.io/nvidia/pytorch:23.10-py3